darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 Everrrybody agrees?

-//BB
+* //BB
-// b min c < h
+  * b min c < h
-// = {elimination of min}
+  * = {elimination of min}
-// b < h ∨ c < h
+  * b < h ∨ c < h

 Huh?
 No sir, because for the termination argument I need actual decrease, so the minimum of these, of this, if this value has to be less h, then b, then b is less than h or c is less than h.
 And this is an equivalence because, these two boolean expressions have the same value.

 // My comment. [x] TODO.
 Convince myself of that min equivalence.

-Now, the next thing I wish to do, is to eliminate the lower case letters, obviously, obviously, because little b and h and little c, they only occur in that picture, and the sooner I liberate myself from that **picture**, the better.
+Now, the next thing I wish to do, is to eliminate the lower case letters, obviously, obviously, because little b and h and little c, they only occur in that picture,

+// My comment: "they only occur in that picture" and do not occur in the program we are developing.

+and the sooner I liberate myself from that **picture**, the better.
 Now, ehh, my claim is that there is a simple expression, that has the same value as b less than h.
 Is anybody willing to make a suggestion?
 The length of BA or AB, yes, is less than EA, yah, and that follows from similar **triangles**.

 // My comment.
 EUCLID FTW!

 ![a.15](a.15.png)

-//BB
+* //BB
-// b min c < h
+ * b min c < h
-// = {elimination of min}
+ * = {elimination of min}
-// b < h ∨ c < h
+ * b < h ∨ c < h
-// = {}
+ * = {similar triangles}
-// BA < EA
+ * BA < EA

 These two triangles are similar, because they both have that right angle there and they share that one, so these two sides, the ratio of them is the same as the ratio of the hypotenuses.